Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Honestly, one day isn’t enough for Paris — ideally, you should spend as much time there as you can.
 I would gladly stay in Paris for weeks on end.

 But if you’re only visiting Paris for one day, it’s best to plan your trip carefully so that you get as much out of it as you can.
-I’ve laid out all the steps you need to take and a suggested itinerary for someone visiting the French capital for the first time.
+You don’t want to waste time getting on the wrong train or waiting in line at the Eiffel Tower.

-This post was most recently updated in January 2023.
+This post was most recently updated in January 2025.

-Paris Day Trip from London FAQ
+Paris day trip from London FAQ

 Yes, you need your passport to go from London to Paris or vice versa.
 You will go through immigration.
 This goes for EU residents too, as due to Brexit the UK is no longer in the EU.

-Take the train from London to Paris
+Why take the train from London to Paris

-The bus from London to Paris, by comparison, takes more than seven hours.
-Not worth it.
-Driving takes just under six hours if you don’t hit traffic.
+The bus from London to Paris, by comparison, takes between seven and ten hours.
+Not worth it!

-(If you insist on flying to Paris for the day, I recommend either flying from London City Airport, which is centrally located though often very expensive, or flying from Heathrow and taking Heathrow Express from Paddington Station, which takes just 15 minutes.)
+(If you insist on flying to Paris for the day, I recommend either flying from London City Airport, which is centrally located though often very expensive, or flying from Heathrow and taking the Heathrow Express from Paddington Station, which takes just 15 minutes.)

-What time should you book the train for?
-If it were me, I would book a very early train to Paris and a very late train back to London.
-Perhaps even the last train.
-I would want to have an early start and enjoy breakfast, lunch and dinner in Paris.
+If it were me, I would want to have an early start and enjoy breakfast, lunch and dinner in Paris before returning to London.

 Book Eurostar train tickets from London to Paris here.